 However, there are other reasons that the rental provider may wish to end the rental agreement.
-For all the reasons a rental provider can ask you to move out, and how much notice they must give you, view Notice to vacate in rental properties.
+For all the reasons a rental provider can ask you to move out, and how much notice they must give you, view Giving notice to a renter.

 Challenging a notice to vacate

 If you think you were not correctly given a notice to vacate, or if you think the reason your rental provider has given is untrue or unfair, you can challenge the notice.
 Contact us for more information.

 Evictions (receiving a possession order)

 If you are being evicted and need help, contact us for free advice.

 - Do not sign anything unless you understand what it means.